-Beta-Caryophyllene is a very common, the second most dominant terpene, and abundant terpene found in cannabis, which is known to act as a cannabinoid since it directly interacts with our Endocannabinoid System, specifically the CB2 receptor.
+Beta-Caryophyllene is a very common, the second most dominant terpene, and abundant terpene found in cannabis.
+It is known to act as a cannabinoid since it directly interacts with our Endocannabinoid System, specifically the CB2 receptor.
 Beta-Caryophyllene is also found in fungi, cloves, hops, rosemary, and copaiba.
 It has a distinctive flavor of the spiciness of black pepper.
 Beta-Caryophyllene is said to be a “therapeutic target for the treatment of inflammation, pain, atherosclerosis, and osteoporosis.”

 Linalool: Reducing Anxiety & Stress

-Linalool is a terpene found in lavender and birch bark with a lavender scent with a hint of spiciness.
+Linalool is a terpene found in lavender and birch bark with a lavender scent hint of spiciness.
 It’s also a common terpene found in over 200 types of plants.
 Linalool is known for its sedative effect in reducing stress & anxiety.
 In another study, researchers believe that linalool creates a sedative effect by decreasing sympathetic nerve activity and increasing parasympathetic nerve activity.

-In another study conducted in 2009 involving rats, researchers found that inhaling linalool showed signs of anti-stress effects when the rats were exposed to stressful conditions.
+In another study conducted in 2009 involving rats, researchers found that inhaling linalool showed anti-stress effects when the rats were exposed to stressful conditions.
 They also found that linalool helped the rat’s stress levels return to normal, similar to CBD, and how it functions as homeostasis.

 Humulene: The Alpha Anti-Inflammatory Agent